 If your car is without keyless entry, there are other options readily available to you, including smartphone control.
 After all, a phone is often easier to find than car keys when rummaging through one’s bag!

 Features for a converted car – door automation and openers

 Most cars can be fitted with automatic doors and ramps, making it much simpler for wheelchair users to access the car with ease.
 These can include wheelchair hoists with automatic door closure or rear door straps for reachability.

-Choosing the right lifting system for you depends on the type of equipment you have, whether you plan to drive or travel as a passenger (or both) and which options are can be supported by your car.
-We recommend discussing this with your vehicle converter.
+Choosing the right lifting system for you depends on the type of equipment you have, whether you plan to drive or travel as a passenger (or both) and which options can be supported by your vehicle.
+We recommend discussing this with your vehicle converter and occupational therapist.

 - Internal/external storage boxes.

 Once again, the best option for you will depend on your equipment and what your car can support.
 Make sure you discuss these with your converter.

 Read more on mobility equipment storage (and transfers).

 Features for a converted car – restraints